Postmates’ Serve is a robot that delivers your food, refreshments, and more

 It’s the first commercial product from Postmates’ new research and development lab, Postmates X, and comes as Postmates reveals that it’s now averaging 4 million deliveries each month in 550 cities.

-Serve’s bright, colorful, and LED-laden exterior belies its complex internals.
+Serve’s colorful, LED-laden exterior belies its complex internals.
 The meter-high robot packs a suite of sensors including RGB cameras, sonar, time-of-flight sensors, GPS, and a lidar sensor supplied by Velodyne, plus a control panel with a “Help” button, a video chat display, and a touchscreen.
 Nvidia’s Xavier platform powers the little guy, and its electric motors carry up to 50 pounds for 25 miles on a charge — enough to make a dozen deliveries per day, by Postmates’ estimation.

 It’s mostly driverless, but Serve’s progress is overseen remotely by a team of human pilots ready to take control in the event of a problem.
-And to ensure it operates within San Francisco’s newly enacted delivery robot rules, which limit companies to three robots each capped at a speed of three miles per hour, Postmates said it’s soliciting a permit from the City.
+And to ensure it operates within San Francisco’s newly enacted delivery robot rules, which limit companies to three robots each, capped at a speed of three miles per hour, Postmates said it’s soliciting a permit from the City.

 At the start, in municipalities where Serve will be deployed in the next year (including Toronto and Los Angeles), it’ll fulfill direct deliveries to customers.
 (A top hatch conceals a cargo compartment that’s unlocked with the Postmates phone app or a passcode.)
 But it can also deliver food from restaurants to dispatch hubs in congested neighborhoods, Postmates says, from where delivery people can take packages the last mile.